Groovy Situation

 "Groovy Situation" is a 1969 song written by Russell Lewis and Herman Davis and first recorded by Mel and Tim.
 The song was included on the duo's 1969 LP, Good Guys Only Win In The Movies, produced by Gene Chandler.
-Chandler then recorded the song himself and his single went to #12 on the Billboard pop chart and #8 on the R&B chart in 1970.
+Chandler then recorded the song himself and his single went to No. 12 on the Billboard pop chart and No. 8 on the R&B chart in 1970.